asafsalo/twitter-service/README.md

 ## Overview
 This service is a simple Node.js service with two endpoints (health and tweets). <br>
-Can run locally with Heroku with a Docker container.
+Can run locally or with Heroku with a Docker container.

 ## API